uckkla/audio-scheduler/README.md

 - **Schedule Audio Playback**: Easily schedule MP3 files to play at the times chosen up to a certain time.
 - **Audio Control**: Can schedule, stop, and remove audio from the schedule dynamically.
 - **User-Friendly Interface**: Uses a simple GUI made with PyQt6 for managing the schedule.
+- **Save/Load Schedule**: Option to save a schedule as a JSON and load when needed.

 ## Installation Guide
 Clone the repository using git